tencent cloud

 Billing Overview

-This document mainly introduces the specifications, billing modes, and pricing of the TDMQ for MQTT cluster.
+This document describes the specifications, billing modes, and pricing of TDMQ for MQTT clusters.

 Product Series

 TDMQ for MQTT currently offers multiple edition specifications.
 For differences between editions, see Product Series.
-Each specification provides two billing methods: yearly/monthly subscription (prepaid) and pay-as-you-go (postpaid).
+Each specification provides two billing modes: yearly/monthly subscription (prepaid) and pay-as-you-go (postpaid).

 Billing Mode

-TDMQ for MQTT clusters support two billing modes: Monthly subscription (prepaid) and pay-as-you-go (postpaid).
+TDMQ for MQTT clusters support two billing modes: yearly/monthly subscription (prepaid) and pay-as-you-go (postpaid).
 The differences between billing modes are as follows:

 Billing Mode